Monarchy of New Zealand: History

 In the early 19th century, some Māori who visited London were introduced to British royalty.
 Moehanga (or Te Mahanga) of Ngāpuhi, the first Māori to visit England, claimed to have met King George III and Queen Charlotte in 1806.
 Other chiefs (rangatira) to meet the monarch include Hongi Hika, who met King George IV in 1820.

 Lieutenant James Cook first sailed to New Zealand in 1769.
 There he mapped the entire coastline and tentatively claimed the land for King George III of the United Kingdom.
 Beginning in 1790, an increasing number of European settlers came to New Zealand.
 In 1833, with growing lawlessness amongst traders and settlers, the British government appointed James Busby as British resident to protect British trading interests.
 Despite Busby's presence, trouble increased and further action was needed.
 On 15 June 1839, the governor of the British colony of New South Wales, Sir George Gipps, issued a proclamation extending the boundaries of New South Wales to include such territory in New Zealand as might be acquired in sovereignty.
 The British government despatched Captain William Hobson to New Zealand to be lieutenant-governor under Gipps; Hobson was instructed to obtain sovereignty for the British Crown with the consent of Māori chiefs.
 The resultant Treaty of Waitangi was signed on 6 February 1840, at Waitangi in the Bay of Islands.
 This laid the foundation for the later proclamation of British sovereignty over New Zealand on 21 May 1840.
 Following that declaration, Britain decided to make New Zealand a separate colony, and a Charter for Erecting the Colony of New Zealand was issued on 16 November 1840.
 Queen Victoria thus became New Zealand's head of state.

 In 1852, the New Zealand Constitution Act 1852 was passed, establishing responsible government in New Zealand.
 It also provided for the governor to grant the Royal Assent in the name of the sovereign.

 Queen Victoria's second son, Prince Alfred, Duke of Edinburgh, became the first British royal to visit New Zealand.
 He landed in Wellington on 11 April 1869, aboard his ship HMS Galatea.

-In 1907, New Zealand became a dominion, which denoted that it was a country of the British Empire (and later the Commonwealth of Nations) with autonomy in domestic and foreign affairs.
+In 1907, New Zealand achieved the status of 'Dominion', which denoted that it was a country of the British Empire (and later the Commonwealth of Nations) with autonomy in domestic and foreign affairs.
 In 1917, letters patent of King George V set out the powers, duties and responsibilities of the governor-general and the Executive Council.
 The governor-general remained an appointee of the British Crown on the advice of the British Cabinet.